 Online registration is now open for the fourth and final presentation in the 2014 Kentucky Preservation Series, “Preservation Tools and Strategies,” planned Oct.
 23-25 in Paducah.
 Sessions are open to the public and geared to owners of historic buildings, members of architectural review boards and preservation commissions, local officials, and anyone interested in community preservation.

 - Gov. Steve Beshear proclaims September as Kentucky Archaeology Month

-Gov. Steve Beshear has proclaimed September as Kentucky Archaeology Month, to commemorate the contributions made through the professional practice of archaeology toward the public’s understanding of – and appreciation for – the Commonwealth’s rich cultural heritage.
-The designation also recognizes the success of Living Archaeology Weekend (LAW), Kentucky’s oldest and largest public archaeology event, which has taken place since 1989 in Red River Gorge.
-The 26th annual event will be Sept.
-19-20 at Gladie Visitor Center.
+Gov. Steve Beshear has proclaimed September as Kentucky Archaeology Month, to commemorate the contributions made through the professional practice of archaeology toward the public’s understanding of – and appreciation for – the Commonwealth’s rich cultural heritage, and to recognize the success of Living Archaeology Weekend, Kentucky’s oldest and largest public archaeology event, which has taken place annually since 1989 and is planned this year Sept.
+19-20 at Gladie Visitor Center in Red River Gorge.